Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 #### Solid angle of a single texel

-We could follow the reasoning of McGuire [^4] and pose the *average* solid angle covered by a pixel of the cube map at a given mip level to be given by:
+We could follow the reasoning of McGuire [^4] and pose the *average* solid angle covered by a pixel of the cube map at a given mip level to be:

 $$
 d\Omega_p(m) = \frac{4\pi}{6} 2^{2(m-N)}